SRL-G/SuggestionApp/README.md

-# SuggestionApp (Demo Web Application using Blazor & MongoDB for Future Use)
+# SuggestionApp (Demo Web Application For Future Use)

 A demo web project showcasing a suggestion website that logged in users can:
 - Autheticating